hai-vr/documentation/docs/products/retexturing-assistant/index.md

 TODO

-#### Flood fill gradient
+#### Flood Fill gradient

-Great for models with curves and spirals, the flood fill is a gradient that travels along the geometry of the 3D mesh.
+Great for models with curves, spirals, and U-turns, the flood fill is a gradient that travels along the geometry of the 3D mesh.

 This is the recommended option for most models.

-#### Radial gradient
+#### Point Radius gradient

 Radial gradient paints the 3D mesh based on the distance to that point.